Arizona Family Hospice is privately owned and operated. Arizona Family

 Peer review information must be protected, according to Federal and

 state laws and rules and ourorganization’s policies.
-These laws
+These

 and rules protect this confidential information so that health

 providers can talk openly and honestly about professional performance.

 They also protect our organization and our efforts to safeguard this